 But we know that’s not good enough.
 Nothing is more important to us than the safety of our pipelines, our communities, and the environment.
 We continue to strive in the areas of monitoring, prevention, response, and new technology for a delivery record of 100%.

-Enbridge’s Pipeline Control Centre is equipped with sophisticated, computerized monitoring and control systems that operate 24/7 and provide continuous, real-time information.
+Enbridge’s operations control center is equipped with sophisticated, computerized monitoring and control systems that operate 24/7 and provide continuous, real-time information.

 We also bolster our leak-detection monitoring system with routine inspections and aerial patrols of rights-of-way.

-And we are particularly proud of our custom inline inspection tools, whose diagnostics are as sophisticated as those in the medical industry.
-These tools regularly travel inside our pipelines, collecting data and evaluating the condition of the pipeline.
+Our custom inline inspection tools, whose diagnostics are every bit as leading-edge as those in the medical industry, regularly travel inside our pipelines, collecting data and evaluating the condition of the pipeline.

-Sophisticated and refined, these inline inspection tools ensure pipeline safety by measuring the size, frequency, and location of even small changes in pipeline walls – as well as inspecting the insides and outsides of our pipes on a millimeter-by-millimeter scale.
+Sophisticated and refined, these inline inspection tools ensure pipeline safety by measuring the size, frequency, and location of even small changes in pipeline walls—as well as inspecting the insides and outsides of our pipes on a millimetre-by-millimetre scale.
 Using repeated inspections, we monitor changes in features over time.
 Occasionally, we find features that do require a visual inspection.
-In that case, we would perform a prevention-based Integrity Dig – which would involve excavation, cleaning, coating removal, pipe inspection, maintenance and repair if necessary, pipe recoating, and backfill.
+In that case, we would perform a prevention-based maintenance dig—which would involve excavation, cleaning, coating removal, pipe inspection, maintenance and repair if necessary, pipe recoating, and backfill.

-We conduct all Integrity Digs to the highest environmental standards.
+We conduct all maintenance digs professionally and responsibly.
 And, following our own advice to the public, we dig safely.
-Our Preventative Pipeline Maintenance Video can explain this process in further detail.

 At Enbridge, we do our very best to minimize any risk, but we are also prepared to respond to any incident, no matter how small.
-In case of any emergency, we have considerable combined resources at our disposal, in order to enhance response.
+In case of any emergency, we have considerable combined resources along the Line 3 right-of-way at our disposal, in order to enhance response.

 We have an on-call, 24/7 protocol in place for rapid response to incidents.
-We have significant caches of equipment and resources along our rights-of-way, and these resources can be moved and concentrated at any point along a line to support a response.
+We have significant caches of equipment and resources along the Line 3 right-of-way, and these resources can be moved and concentrated at any point along the line to support a response.

-In accessing Enbridge's liquids pipelines system, shippers are permitted to ship crude oil blends or types that meet strict quality specifications set by Enbridge, and filed with the National Energy Board.
-This includes heavy crudes such as diluted bitumen – which has been studied by numerous scientific bodies, including the highly respected and influential National Academy of Sciences, and found to be non-corrosive and safe for pipelines.
+Shippers are permitted to ship crude oil blends or types on Enbridge’s liquids pipelines system that meet stringent quality specifications set by Enbridge, and filed with the National Energy Board.
+This includes heavy crudes such as diluted bitumen—which has been studied by numerous scientific bodies, including the highly respected and influential National Academy of Sciences, and found to be non-corrosive and safe for pipelines.